PieElements/pie-elements/packages/feedback-config/README.md

-# corespring-feedback-config
+# feedback-config

-`corespring-feedback-config` is a panel that allows for the editing of feedback properties, for use within PIE configuration panels.
+`feedback-config` is a panel that allows for the editing of feedback properties, for use within PIE configuration panels.
 It is very much a work in progress.

 ## Usage

 ### Install

-    npm install --save corespring-feedback-config
+    npm install --save @pie-libs/feedback-config

 ### Import

-    import FeedbackConfig from 'corespring-feedback-config/src/index.jsx';
+    import FeedbackConfig from '@pie-libs/feedback-config';

 ### Element